nim-lang/Nim/doc/manual.md

 Importc pragma
 --------------
-The `importc` pragma provides a means to import a proc or a variable from C. The optional argument is a string containing the C identifier.
+The `importc` pragma provides a means to import a procedure or a variable from C. The optional argument is a string containing the C identifier.
 If the argument is missing, the C name is the Nim identifier *exactly as spelled*: